Thomas Kuhn: Post-Structure philosophy

 Years after the publication of The Structure of Scientific Revolutions, Kuhn dropped the concept of a paradigm and began to focus on the semantic aspects of scientific theories.
 In particular, Kuhn focuses on the taxonomic structure of scientific kind terms.
-As a consequence, a scientific revolution is not defined as a 'change of paradigm' anymore, but rather as a change in the taxonomic structure of the theoretical language of science.
+In SSR he had dealt extensively with "meaning-changes".
+Later he spoke more of "terms of reference", providing each of them with a taxonomy.
+And even the changes that have to do with incommensurability were interpreted as taxonomic changes.
+As a consequence, a scientific revolution is not defined as a "change of paradigm" anymore, but rather as a change in the taxonomic structure of the theoretical language of science.
 Some scholars describe this change as resulting from a 'linguistic turn'.
 In their book, Andersen, Barker and Chen use some recent theories in cognitive psychology to vindicate Kuhn's mature philosophy.

 Apart from dropping the concept of a paradigm, Kuhn also began to look at the process of scientific specialisation.
 In a scientific revolution, a new paradigm (or a new taxonomy) replaces the old one; by contrast, specialisation leads to a proliferation of new specialties and disciplines.
-This attention to the proliferation of specialties would make Kuhn's model less 'revolutionary' and more 'evolutionary'.
+This attention to the proliferation of specialties would make Kuhn's model less 'revolutionary' and more "evolutionary".

+[R]evolutions, which produce new divisions between fields in scientific development, are much like episodes of speciation in biological evolution.
+The biological parallel to revolutionary change is not mutation, as I thought for many years, but speciation.
+And the problems presented by speciation (e.g., the difficulty in identifying an episode of speciation until some time after it has occurred, and the impossibility even then, of dating the time of its occurrence) are very similar to those presented by revolutionary change and by the emergence and individuation of new scientific specialties.

 Some philosophers claim that Kuhn attempted to describe different kinds of scientific change: revolutions and specialty-creation.
 Others claim that the process of specialisation is in itself a special case of scientific revolutions.
 It is also possible to argue that, in Kuhn's model, science evolves through revolutions.